-Preliminary results of cell detection and enumeration show that microbial cell concentrations were distinctly lower than those observed at Site 1174 but at the same time suggest that intact microbial cells are present in low abundance to at least 600 mbsf, at which the estimated temperature is around 60°C (Figure F11).
-The complete cell count profile to the sediment/basement interface will be published after on-going cell enumeration and its validation of data quality.
-In addition, Expedition 370 provided for the first time morphological views of deep subseafloor microbial cells in a low-biomass sediment sample using transmission electron microscopy (TEM) at KCC (Figure F12).
-Taxonomic compositions of microbial communities were also analyzed by sequencing PCR-amplified 16S rRNA genes using a Miseq platform at KCC.
-The preliminary data showed that, even with such an intensive effort to avoid contamination, the produced data appeared not free of signals from potential experimental contaminants; this means that more careful efforts on additional molecular analyses (e.g., at single cell to community levels in comparison to data from multiple control samples) will be necessary for low-biomass samples at Site C0023.
+Preliminary results of cell detection and enumeration showed that microbial cell concentrations were distinctly lower than those observed at Site 1174 but at the same time suggested that intact microbial cells are present in low abundance to at least 850 mbst, at which the estimated temperature is approximately 90°C (Figure F11).
+The complete cell count profile to the sediment/basement interface will be published after ongoing cell enumeration and its validation of data quality.
+In addition, Expedition 370 provided, for the first time, morphological views of deep subseafloor microbial cells in a low-biomass sediment sample using transmission electron microscopy at KCC (Figure F12).
+Taxonomic compositions of microbial communities were also analyzed by sequencing PCR-amplified 16S rRNA genes using a MiSeq platform at KCC.
+The preliminary data showed that, even with such an intensive effort to avoid contamination, it appears not to be free of signals from potential experimental contaminants; this means that more careful efforts on additional molecular analyses (e.g., at single cell to community levels in comparison to data from multiple control samples) will be necessary for low-biomass samples at Site C0023.